 – Allowat: I have led my braves to the summit of this mountain in a long journey from our camp to show you the rewards of your climb along the trail.
 When you began this trip as a Boy Scout on the trail many years ago, you had this mountain top as your goal.
 You now have reached the summit, the realm of the Eagles.
 But before admitting you to this honored membership, we must first hear the story of your long climb along the trail.

-– Kitchkinet: This Scout, after reaching the First Class rank, has worked diligently and has sought experts who gave him valuable counsel on many subjects.
-He has been given advice and encouragement along the trail by capable leaders.
+– Kitchkinet: This Scout, after reaching the First Class rank, has worked diligently and has sought experts who gave them valuable counsel on many subjects.
+They have been given advice and encouragement along the trail by capable leaders.

-– Allowat: Before admitting this Scout to the realm of the Eagle, I would like to have assurance that he has been faithful in serving his troop, in giving leadership to younger Scouts, and that he is entitled to wear the wings of the Eagle.
+– Allowat: Before admitting this Scout to the realm of the Eagle, I would like to have assurance that they have been faithful in serving their troop, in giving leadership to younger Scouts, and that they are entitled to wear the wings of the Eagle.
 Scoutmaster _____________, has your Scout met these qualifications?

 – Allowat: Scout ______________, you have worked to the point where you are about to become an Eagle.
 But, listen first to the wisdom of the winds.